- About PS&F

 - Client Tools

 - Education & Events

-The $2,650 annual limit applies only to the amount that can be deducted pre-tax from an employee’s compensation to make employee contributions through a cafeteria plan.
-In some circumstances an employee can have a health FSA benefit of greater than $2650, for example:
+The $2,700 annual limit applies only to the amount that can be deducted pre-tax from an employee’s compensation to make employee contributions through a cafeteria plan.
+In some circumstances an employee can have an annual health FSA benefit of greater than $2,700, for example: